bethanyh05/Elanco-Tick-Sightings/README.md

-This has been created as part of my Software Engineering Placement application
+This has been created as part of my Software Engineering Placement application (for Bethany Hall)

 # Elanco-Tick-Sightings
 Build a Minimum Viable Product (MVP) of a backend system for a web application that brings tick sighting data to life.
 Using a raw dataset of tick sighting data to create backend services that process, analyse and manage this data.